ellemouton/website/content/drafts/taproot-prelims.md

 # MuSig2

-With the taproot softfork, bitcoin nodes now have an understanding of BIP340 signatures (or Schnorr signatures).
+With the Taproot softfork, bitcoin nodes now have an understanding of BIP340 signatures (or Schnorr signatures).
 The beauty of these signatures is their
 linearity: the owner of public key `P_1` can create a partial signature, `sig_1` for the message `msg` and the owner of public key `P_2` can create